 The Meridian TPOC platform is fuel-agnostic, supporting both Green Hydrogen (H2) evolution and constrained Hydrocarbon synthesis depending on the specific catalyst integration.

-2.0 Physics & Engineering Specs
+2.0 Verified Physics & Engineering Specs

 2.1 The "Simulation Paradox" Solution